garlic-guardian-and-the-crouton-kid/ryker-sf/README.md

 Rumsey Map Collection.
 The line number in images.txt indicates the number of the image in the Map Collection.

+NOTE: All of the images are in their original state, as georeferenced by the David Rumsey Map Collection, except for image 61, which had only 2 control points.
+I added several more ground control points in order to orthorectify this image.
+  - Images 143 and 148 are missing because they lack sufficient features to identify point matches, between the image and the satellite layer, even by hand.

 ### Preprocessing images
 The GeoTIFF images available on Georeferencer ([example][]) are extremely large (e.g. 11347x13517).
 Resizing the images is necessary to make the pipeline